Applications are open until September 15th, 2017 for the 2017-2018 Youth Corps Eco-Leadership Program!

 • Sky W. helped his third grade classroom switch from paper newsletters to an electronic version and saved over 20,000 pieces of paper; and

 Youth Corps students receive hands-on training to be the next generation's environmental leaders.
-From this experience, these students gain leadership and public speaking skills, learn about environmental issues, make new friends, take concrete action to better our environment, and have fun.
-Youth Corps students are effecting real, positive environmental change all while inspiring their peers, educators, parents, and often entire communities to help protect the environment.
+From this experience, these students gain leadership and public speaking skills, teach about environmental issues, make new friends, take concrete action to better our environment, and have fun.
+Youth Corps students are championing real, positive environmental change all while inspiring their peers, educators, parents, and often entire communities to help protect the environment.

 Grades of Green has a fun and innovative way for you to help